 - availability of learning resources

-- availability of social technologies for learning
+- the social technologies available for learning

-- availability of mentors and coaches
+- whether mentors and coaches can provide support

 - opportunities for feedback and reflection